 Easy & quick ideas

-If you’re short on time, it is still better to opt for healthy single ingredient snacks instead of unhealthy treats.
+If you’re short on time, it is still better to opt for nutrient-dense single ingredient snacks instead of unhealthy treats.
 Use easy no-cook groceries that need no preparation, like fruits, veggies, eggs or nuts.
 In the summertime, frozen grapes are amazing options.

 If chosen wisely, a handful of dry fruits are wonderful energy providers too.
 But please take note of the ingredient list – choose packages that say “no sulfites”; only the fruit should be listed.
-For best possible weight management, limit your fruit consumption to two portions per day.
+For the best possible weight management, limit your fruit consumption to two portions per day.

 50 single ingredient ideas without or little preparation time